 Your browser’s cache is designed to improve your online experience, by reducing page loading times.
 Unfortunately, sometimes it can also cause unwanted interruptions.

-As we mentioned earlier, one of the common causes of the 401 error is outdated or incorrect cache data or cookies.
+As mentioned earlier, one of the common causes of the 401 error is outdated or incorrect cache data or cookies.
 Therefore, if you don’t notice any issues with the page’s URL, the next step is to clear your browser’s cache.

 This will clean out any invalid information that’s locally stored in your browser, which could be interrupting the authentication process.
 Similarly, your browser’s cookies might contain authentication data that simply needs to be refreshed.